Philodendron Birkin: Master Easy Maintenance Techniques

 toxicity of philodendron birkin

 Philodendron Birkin contains Calcium Oxalate.
 Raphides (tiny acicular structures) are the result of this Oxalate.
-Eating can cause swelling, drooling, or respiratory distress.
-Handling improperly can lead to rashes, redness, and inflammation of the skin.2
+Therefore, Eating can cause swelling, drooling, or breathing distress.
+While handling improperly can lead to rashes, redness, and inflammation of the skin.2

 Benefits